Thank you for reading our post, please rate this article at the end.

 When Not to Use the Heimlich Technique

-The Heimlich maneuver is an effective way to clear an obstructed airway.
-However, it’s only so good up to a certain point.
-There are several circumstances when the Heimlich technique isn’t ideal.
+The Heimlich maneuver is an effective method for clearing an obstructed airway.
+However, it’s only as good as it can be up to a certain point.
+There are several circumstances in which the Heimlich maneuver isn’t ideal.

 For example, if the victim is coughing or speaking, they don’t need the Heimlich maneuver.
 In such cases, you must encourage the casualty to cough and clear the obstruction.
 In short, give them time to breathe.